3 Signs You Are Healing From Trauma: What True Healing Feels Like

-- Signs of chronic stress or embodied trauma (e.g., sleep problems, hypersensitivity to sounds and smells, pain in the neck and shoulders, back pain, tension.)
+- Signs of chronic stress or embodied trauma (e.g., trouble sleeping, hypersensitivity to sounds and smells, pain in the neck and shoulders, back pain, tension.)

-Adrenal fatigue is REAL.
-And healing IS entirely possible without having to give up your life, your dreams, your drive.
+Nervous system dysregulation is REAL.
+And healing IS entirely possible without having to give up your life, your dreams, and your drive.

-Women ask me all the time: How can I tell if I'm genuinely healing?
+People ask me all the time: How can I tell if I’m genuinely healing?
 They usually ask this at the beginning of their healing journey before working with us to heal their nervous system.
-Women often come to us having tried many things.
+Those who come to us have often tried many things.
 Maybe they have done some mindfulness practices or journaling.
-Sometimes they have done years of therapy or years of yoga and still cannot see results that stick.
-They don't experience profound transformation.
+Sometimes they have done years of therapy, or years of yoga, and still cannot see results that stick.
+They don’t experience profound transformation.

 So what makes a difference?
 How can you identify the signs you are healing from trauma?